lammps/lammps/doc/src/thermo_style.rst

 calculated.

 If the :doc:`thermo_modify triclinic/general <thermo_modify>` option
-is set and the simulation box was created as a geenral triclinic box, then the components will be output as values consistent with the orientation of the general triclinic box relative to the standard xyz coordinate axes.
+is set and the simulation box was created as a general triclinic box, then the components will be output as values consistent with the orientation of the general triclinic box relative to the standard xyz coordinate axes.
 If this keyword is not used, the values will be